sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 # Download the dataset

-The dataset used for this tutorial corresponds to all [Swiss-Prot](http://www.uniprot.org/uniprot/?query=*&fil=reviewed%3Ayes) sequences manually reviewed by curators until August 2017 [swissprot-aug-2017.tsv.gz](ftp://ftp.vital-it.ch/tools/sib-tech-blog/spark-for-bioinformatics/swissprot-aug-2017.tsv.gz) (66.0 MB compressed, 200 MB uncompressed, 555'100 sequences or lines).
+The dataset used for this tutorial corresponds to all [Swiss-Prot](http://www.uniprot.org/uniprot/?query=*&fil=reviewed%3Ayes) sequences manually reviewed by curators until August 2017: [swissprot-aug-2017.tsv.gz](ftp://ftp.vital-it.ch/tools/sib-tech-blog/spark-for-bioinformatics/swissprot-aug-2017.tsv.gz) (66.0 MB compressed, 200 MB uncompressed, 555'100 sequences or lines).

 The data size is good enough to teach the basics of Apache Spark and run on a laptop in standalone mode.

-There is also a more challenging dataset to run / benchmark on a cluster, that can be downloaded through this link [uniprot-trembl-aug-2017.tsv.gz](ftp://ftp.vital-it.ch/tools/sib-tech-blog/spark-for-bioinformatics/uniprot-trembl-aug-2017.tsv.gz) (16.7GB compressed, 29.7GB uncompressed, 88'032'926 sequences or lines).
+There is also a more challenging dataset to run / benchmark on a cluster, that can be downloaded through this link: [uniprot-trembl-aug-2017.tsv.gz](ftp://ftp.vital-it.ch/tools/sib-tech-blog/spark-for-bioinformatics/uniprot-trembl-aug-2017.tsv.gz) (16.7GB compressed, 29.7GB uncompressed, 88'032'926 sequences or lines).
 This data corresponds to the [TrEMBL](http://www.uniprot.org/uniprot/?query=*&fil=reviewed%3Ano) data that was not reviewed by curators.

 Each line corresponds to an entry and is shown in the following format
 {% highlight tsv %}